Subhash-777/ScanScavvy/README.md

 ## 🧠 Updating API URL

-Every time you restart ngrok, follow these steps:
+Every time you restart ngrok:

-1. Run `ngrok http 3000` again.
+1. Run `ngrok http 3000`
-2. Copy the new public URL (starts with `https://`).
+2. Copy the new URL (e.g., `https://xyz.ngrok.io`)
-3. Open `frontend/api.js` and replace the existing base URL with the new one.
-4. Save and restart your Expo app so it points at the updated backend.
+3. Paste it into `frontend/api.js`
+4. Restart the frontend app

 ---

-## 🔄 Future Improvements

-- 🔐 Use static backend hosting or cloud deployment (AWS, Heroku, Vercel) to eliminate ngrok overhead
-- 🧾 Add environment variables to store API URL dynamically
-- ⚙️ Implement authentication (JWT or OAuth) for secure player sessions
-- ♻️ Persist user/game data in a database (MongoDB, PostgreSQL)
-- 🧩 Enhance frontend UI with polished design and animations
+## 🧪 Troubleshooting

+- ❌ *App not connecting to backend?*
+  - Check if ngrok is running and the new URL is correctly added.
+  - Ensure backend server is running.

+- 🛑 *CORS or network errors in Expo?*
+  - Add `cors` middleware in backend.
+  - Restart Expo and ngrok if needed.

 ---

-## 👩‍💻 Usage Workflow

-1. Player installs the Expo Go app and scans the project QR code.
-2. App fetches scavenger hunt tasks from the Express API via the exposed ngrok URL.
-3. Player completes tasks, scans codes, or uploads results.
-4. API validates and logs progress, responding with updates.
-5. App displays real-time game status and feedback.
+## 🔮 Future Enhancements

+- 🚀 Deploy backend to cloud (Heroku, AWS, etc.)
+- 🔐 Secure API with JWT authentication
+- 🛢️ Connect to database for persistent storage
+- 📱 Polish UI and improve accessibility support

 ---

-## 🧪 Troubleshooting

-- ❌ *App can’t reach backend?*
-  - Check that ngrok is running and you’re using the current URL in `api.js`.
-  - Confirm backend server is active (`npm start` without errors).

-- 🛑 *Expo gives CORS or network errors?*
-  - Consider adding CORS middleware in Express (e.g., `cors` npm package).
-  - Remake the connection after updating the ngrok URL.

----

 ## 🙏 Credits

-Project by **Subhash** – powered by React Native, Express.js, and ngrok magic. 🧰
+Made by **Subhash**
+Powered by **React Native**, **Express.js**, **ngrok**, and creativity ✨